cgrates/cgrates/README.md

  * Both LRU or TTL enforcements are optional and independent of each other.
  * Thread safe through the use of unique lock, making each operation atomic.
  * TTL refresh on get/set optional through the use of static setting.
+ * Item groups for groupped remove
+ * Transactional if TransCache is used
+ * Multiple instances if TransCache is used

 ## Installation ##